Japan – Discovering Zen Words – Today’s Best Word is “前後際断 Zengosaidan”

 Carnegie is a sharp expression of what we do now.
 “We are on the boundary between the vast past that continues from the far side of infinity and the future that is almost piercing the end of time that has already been carved.
 Perhaps we are either of these immortal things.
 I am not allowed to live, not even for a moment.”The Zen priest spends everything on this moment, which is amazing.

-A dialogue between Dogen and an old monk from that time remains.
+A conversation between Dogen and an elderly monk from that time has been preserved.

-“Sutras are just letters, but if you practice them, you will become a Buddha."the old monk replies.
+“Sutras are merely letters, but if you put them into practice, you will become a Buddha."

-Dogen Zenji returned to Japan and wrote “Fukan Zazengi," correcting the state and manner of zazen in Japan up to that point and showing the correct tradition of zazen.
-He founded Kosho-ji Temple in Fukakusa, Kyoto, and left for posterity “Shobogenzo Genjo Koan" and “Tenzo Kyokun."
+After returning to Japan, Zen Master Dogen wrote “Fukan Zazengi," which reformed the way zazen was practiced in Japan at the time and established the correct tradition of zazen.
+He built Kosho-ji Temple in Fukakusa, Kyoto, and left behind the works “Shobogenzo Genjo Koan" and “Tenzo Kyokun" for future generations.

-At the age of 43, he went to Echizen at the invitation of his lay disciple Hatano Yoshishige, and the following year he founded Daibutsu-ji Temple there.
-Two years later it was renamed “Eihei-ji Temple."
+At the age of 43, he traveled to Echizen at the invitation of his disciple Hatano Yoshishige, and the following year he built Daibutsu-ji Temple.
+Two years later, Daibutsu-ji Temple was renamed Eihei-ji, where it remains to this day.

 Eihei-ji Temple, along with Soji-ji Temple in Yokohama, became a place of training as one of the two main temples of the Soto sect, and 150 monks still train there today.